What They Do: Software developers create the applications or systems that run on a computer or another device.

 Software developers usually have a bachelor's degree in computer science and strong computer programming skills.

-Software developers usually have a bachelor’s degree, typically in computer science, software engineering, or a related field.
-A degree in mathematics is also acceptable.
+Software developers usually have a bachelor's degree, typically in computer science, software engineering, or a related field.
 Computer science degree programs are the most common, because they tend to cover a broad range of topics.
-Students should focus on classes related to building software in order to better prepare themselves for work in the occupation.
-For some positions, employers may prefer a master’s degree.
+Students should focus on classes related to building software to better prepare themselves for work in the occupation.
+Many students gain experience in software development by completing an internship at a software company while in college.
+For some positions, employers may prefer that applicants have a master's degree.